Young woman clothes shopping at a boutique.

 From buying gifts within your budget to paying for all the food and festivities, covering the various costs that often come with the winter season can seem daunting.
 Here are some strategies that can help.

-4. Hit The Holiday Sales
+2. Hit The Sales (But Plan Ahead)

 The Bottom Line: A Holiday Budget Can Help You Dodge Debt